QuentinTorg/P2Pro-Viewer/README.md

 Also, the camera video stream needs to be opened first before using the script to send commands to it, otherwise the call to libusb will just hang for whatever reason.

 ### Linux
+- Set up USB permissions
+  - Install udev rules `sudo cp 60-p2pro.rules /etc/udev/rules.d/`
+  - Add current user to `video` group `sudo usermod -a -G video "$USER"`
+  - reboot computer (logging out may be all that's required)
+- Install dependencies
+  - `pip3 install ffmpeg pyusb pyaudio`
 Still needs to be tested, but should work™

 ## Where to buy
 The cheapest vendor in Germany appears to be [Peargear](https://www.pergear.de/products/infiray-p2-pro?ref=067mg).
 Pergear also has [an international shop](https://www.pergear.com/products/infiray-p2-pro?ref=067mg) for other countries, but I'm not sure if they're the cheapest there.

 ## Additional Resources